Feriman22/portscan-protection/README.md

   Verify the installation

 -up, --update\
-  Update the script
+  Update the script from GitHub

 --cron\
-  Run the script like the crontab do.
+  Run the script like the crontab does.
 It will only set ipset/iptable rules and auto-update the script if not disabled.
 No output.

 I added some exit codes in 28-04-2020 release.
 These codes documented here: